 A: Yes, patients may decline or change their minds about participating at any time.
 However, patients selected represent other patients in care, so their participation is important.

-A: Yes, there will be compensation for patients who participate.
+A: Yes, there will be tokens of appreciation for patients who participate.
 MMP also offers referrals for support services.

 Q: What about Institutional Review Board (IRB)?